John Morrison (wrestler): Professional wrestling style and persona

 Hennigan was described by WWE as having "lightning-fast offense", "high-risk aerial expertise", and "incredible agility".
 He is known to utilize a split-legged corkscrew moonsault, dubbed Starship Pain, as a finishing maneuver.
 During his singles run as Johnny Nitro, he used a standing shooting star press as his finisher.
 After transitioning to his John Morrison character, Hennigan began using a corkscrew neckbreaker dubbed Moonlight Drive, in reference to the song of the same name written by Jim Morrison.
 He also prominently used a superkick as a finisher in 2008 during a feud with D-Generation X, as a way to mock Shawn Michaels's Sweet Chin Music maneuver.
 During his time in Impact Wrestling, he used a diving 450 elbow drop as a finisher called the Impact Elbow.
 Hennigan is a practitioner of parkour and often incorporates it into his wrestling style, giving him the nickname "The Prince of Parkour".
 He also has a background in amateur wrestling, breakdancing, gymnastics, and martial arts.
 Regarding his unique wrestling style, Hennigan stated in a 2021 interview with Sports Illustrated:

 My movement background is different from everyone on the roster.
 I was an amateur collegiate wrestler at UC Davis.
 I also did gymnastics at UC Davis.
 I've studied kung fu, boxing, capoeira, stunt fighting, parkour—I am a master at all those disciplines.
 Applying those movement patterns is what I do in the ring.

 Alongside his team MNM, Hennigan debuted on WWE television as Johnny Nitro, presenting himself as an arrogant wrestler with "elite Hollywood status".
 After winning the ECW World Championship in 2007, he changed his ring name to John Morrison and his gimmick was tweaked to be even more conceited and self-aggrandizing — in addition to being modeled after Jim Morrison, the legendary frontman of the 1960s rock band The Doors, to whom he bears a strong resemblance.
 Following his return to WWE and reunion with his tag team partner the Miz in 2020, Hennigan added a comedic aspect to his villainous character, with WWE describing him as using "quirkiness and quick wit to shine every time he is on screen".
 He also began to refer to himself as "Johnny Drip Drip", a reference to the song "Drip" by rapper Cardi B.

 Outside of WWE, Hennigan began referring to himself as the "Mayor of Slamtown", a fictional town he first coined in Lucha Underground in 2015.
 Hennigan filed to trademark the term "Slamtown" in November 2020.

+Ring names

+Hennigan is known for using several ring name during his career, usually the first name Johnny and the last name being a reference to the promotion where he worked.
+In 2026, when he debuted for Consejo Mundial de Lucha Libre as Johnny Consejo, it was announced as the 34th name in his career.